-The concept of lazy parenting might seem like a hoax.
+The concept of lazy parenting or providing might seem like a hoax.
 Let me be clear that it's not.
-Being a lazy parent doesn't mean being an uncaring parent or an uninvolved one.
-Just a smart one.
+Being lazy doesn't have to mean being uncaring or uninvolved.
+Just discriminating.

-One that knows when to get involved and when to step back and let them learn to trust themselves.
-This is the irony of lazy parenting and this is how it works.
+Someone who knows when to get involved and when to step back and let them learn to trust themselves is the best teacher they could have.

-Make sure you focus more on your child's efforts than on any finished product.
-That's one really good way to think about learning.
+Tip: Make sure you focus on your child's efforts moore than on any finished product.
+Growth is key.
+Process over product is developmentally appropriate during the early years.

 Take them to the playground.
-Since learning progresses in a young child from the inside out, they have to do a lot of running, climbing, and moving before they can be expected to hold a pencil or complete a puzzle.
+Since a young child's development progresses from the inside out, they have to do a lot of running, climbing, and moving before they can be expected to hold a pencil or complete a puzzle.

-Insist on recess at school.
+Insist on recess at child care and at school.
 Let them play "house" Make sure they have plenty of time to play in the sandbox and in the bathtub.
 When your children are engaged in an activity they love, it's because they're learning.
 When they're busy learning, you can just relax and watch them.
 You've earned it!